Instant overview

 Can you switch up your workouts too much?

 Indeed you can!
-If you are trying get stronger on your squat doing a heavier weight and lower rep range, then 2 weeks later you then move on to a higher rep range and lighter weight, your body won't have enough time to build up the adequate amount of strength in that period of time.
+If you are trying to get stronger on your squat doing a heavier weight and lower rep range, then 2 weeks later you move on to a higher rep range and lighter weight, your body won't have enough time to build up the adequate amount of strength in that period of time.

-This is why it's so important to set goals, if you aim for a particular weight for a personal best, you can continue with your strength plan until you hit that target and then change a variable within your workout to make sure you don't plateau.
+This is why it's so important to set goals.
+If you aim for a particular weight for a personal best, you can continue with your strength plan until you hit that target and then change a variable within your workout to make sure you don't plateau.

 Take home message